A. Vectors and vector arithmetic

 Vector direction

-One way that we can discuss the direction of a vector is used for vectors that point completely vertical or completely horizontal.
+One way that we can discuss the direction of a vector is used for vectors that point completely vertically or completely horizontally.
 For a vertically directed vector, a plus sign means that a vector points up, and a minus sign means that a vector points down.
 For a horizontal vector, a plus sign means that a vector points to the right, and a minus sign means that a vector points to the left.
 This is the same as the signs used in the Cartesian coordinate system.

 Alternatively, we could use a cardinal direction such as north, south, east, or west to define the direction of a vector.
 This is not always relevant, but can be a nice way to talk about direction when discussing changes in location, for example.